Note: Any degree requirement stated below is applicable for 2018-2019 catalog year. Refer to catalog.gmu.edu for previous catalog year requirements.

 - CEIE 990 – Civil and Infrastructure Dissertation Topic Presentation Credits: 1

 - And one of the following two courses:

 - CEIE 603 – Research Methods in Civil Engineering Credits: 3

 - CEIE 796 – Directed Reading Credits: 3

-Courses chosen with Advisor (18 credits)
+Courses chosen with Advisor (12 credit minimum)